Processing and cryopreservation of stem cells

 - The processing of bone marrow, cord blood and apheresis collections by validated methodology to:

-vi) Select other cell types as required e.g. TCR α/β and CD19 depletion of haematopoietic progenitor cells
+- Select other cell types as required e.g. CD34+ or TCR α/β CD19 depletions

-- The preparation of T Cell Therapeutic (TC-T) aliquots (formerly called donor lymphocytes infusions or DLI) in measured CD3 doses
+- The preparation of T Cell Therapeutic (TC-T) aliquots (also called donor lymphocyte infusions or DLIs) in measured CD3 doses

 - The thawing and washing of cryopreserved products to allow further processing and remove DMSO if necessary

-- The use of tissue culture assay systems to demonstrate progenitor viability and process suitability
+- The use of tissue culture assays to demonstrate progenitor viability and process suitability

 - The use of flow cytometric assays to assess the viability and purity of target cell populations and the efficiency of processing operations